wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

       * https://partners.salesforce.com/
       * https://trust.salesforce.com/en/

+      * https://_____-dev-ed.my.salesforce.com/ are created from Developer Edition accounts for its pod.
+So if you're on the na31 pod, see <a target="_blank" href="https://na31.salesforce.com/domainname/DomainName.apexp">https://na31.salesforce.com/domainname/DomainName.apex</a>
       * https://<em>custom-brand-subdomain</em>.my.salesforce.com/ are production custom <a target="_blank" href="https://help.salesforce.com/articleView?id=domain_name_overview.htm&type=5">My Domains</a>, which is used for Single sign-on (SSO) with SAML or external identity provider Facebook, Google, LinkedIn, Twitter.
 It is also used (required) by Lightning UX.
 See <a target="_blank" href="http://salesforce.vidyard.com/watch/oFQ26FCXPVOA90xZaVDDjA">this video</a>.
       <br /><br />